Our Team

-As a spiritual companion and guide, I walk with individuals and groups who are seeking deeper connection to God, to their own truest self and to community.
+As a spiritual companion and guide, I walk with individuals and groups who are seeking deeper connection to God, to their own truest self, to community and to creation around them.
 Many arrive feeling confused, disconnected, wrestling with doubt or simply hoping to be heard.

-As a “denominational mutt" with a masters degree in spiritual formation and pastoral counseling, I am most passionate about making safe spaces “in the wilderness” (outside the walls of institutions and systems) to hear the quietest of whispers and say out loud whatever doubts, questions and dreams arise.
+As a “denominational mutt" with a masters degree in spiritual formation and pastoral counseling, I am most passionate about making safe spaces “in the wilderness” (outside the walls of institutions and systems and as much as possible in nature), to hear the quietest of whispers and say out loud whatever doubts, questions and dreams arise.
 Together, we listen without judgment, love without an agenda, and allow our faith to be expanded or reframed in life-giving ways.

 Thanks to those who have trusted me with their stories, I have been forever changed.